act-rules/act-rules.github.io/pages/examples/default-element-language.md

 ## Two Languages

 This `p` element has a default language of English because English is the _most common language_ of the words (only one word is not English).
+This element has no unique language because one of the word is not English.

 ```html
 <p>The Dutch word "gelukkig" has no equivalent in English.</p>